Australia is an amazingly beautiful country that will delight all nature and adventure lovers! But also city lovers!

 I can’t recommend it enough!

-It was a 3-day cruise on a beautiful sailing ship.
+It was a 2-day cruise on a beautiful sailing ship.
 Food, diving equipment and wet suits were included.
 BYO Alcohol.

 On the first day, we went on the breath-taking white heaven beach and had a swim there.
 Please note that you need a wetsuit to swim there as you could be stung by something.
 We even got to see lemon sharks!
 (Although honestly, it was kind of scary.
 I mean they are small for sure but still a shark!)

-On the second day, we went exploring other islands, snorkelling and diving.
+On the second day, we went exploring other islands, snorkelling diving and kayaking.

 The whole trip was such a beautiful experience.
 We got to see dolphins, turtles, corals and all sorts of sea life!